Accountant for U.S. Citizens with Foreign Pensions

 If you pass one of these tests, you may qualify for a number of beneficial tax provisions, though you will also likely face burdensome reporting requirements as well.

-One of the most helpful provisions is the foreign earned income exclusion, which allows an American expat to knock more than $100,000 off their taxable income, provided it qualifies as both “foreign” income and “earned” income – meaning that it comes from active employment of some kind.
+One of the most helpful provisions is the foreign earned income exclusion, which allows an American expat to knock up to $120,000 off their taxable income, provided it qualifies as both “foreign” income and “earned” income – meaning that it comes from active employment of some kind.
 Additional benefits include the foreign housing deduction and foreign housing exclusion, each of which allows some taxpayers to reduce their tax burden based on payments for housing, though this only applies under certain circumstances.

 Taxation of Foreign Pensions as an Expat

-If you are taxed by your country of residence on your pension, you may be able to claim those tax payments as a credit under the Foreign Tax Credit, which shields American taxpayers from being taxed twice on the same income.
-However, when filing for this credit – which is done through IRS Form 1116 – you may also have to file one or more explanatory statements with the agency.
+If you are taxed by your country of residence on your pension, you may be able to claim those tax payments as a credit under the foreign tax credit, which shields American taxpayers from being taxed twice on the same income.
+However, when filing for this credit – which is done through IRS Form 1116 – you may also have to file one or more explanatory statements with the IRS.
 These statements are necessary if, for example, you have foreign income-related expenses, or you elect to use a certain exchange rate.